The history and mass content of cluster galaxies in the EAGLE simulation

 We summarize the median and 50\percent\ and 90\percent\ ranges for all characteristic times in \Cref{t:times}.
 For instance, the time elapsed between being first labelled a satellite of its current host, $\tinfall$, and definitively so, $\tacc$, is roughly 1 Gyr.
-This means we are excluding from our sample galaxies that have entered a halo but have temporarily left it until they re-enter after apocenter, so-called backsplash galaxies \citep{Ludlow2008, Diemer2021, Fong2021}.
-We make no attempt to include these galaxies in our sample.
+That is, some galaxies entered a halo in the recent past (typically within the last Gyr), have temporarily left it, and have not had the time to re-enter their host (once they reach apocentre) by $z=0$, so-called backsplash galaxies \citep{Ludlow2008, Diemer2021, Fong2021}.
+Backsplash galaxies are labelled as centrals by \hbt\ at $z=0$ and are therefore excluded from our sample of satellites.
+We make no attempt to include them.

 We take a closer look at these characteristic times in \Cref{f:times}, which shows joint histograms in the bottom-left corner plot and the logarithm of the mean subhalo-to-stellar mass ratio at $z=0$ in the upper-right corner, as a function of pairs of lookback times.
 A few interesting features can be noted.
 For instance, most panels in the bottom-left triangle show that most galaxies occupy the $y\approx x$ zone---that is, most of these events happen within a few hundred Myr of other events labelled here: a present-day satellite typically spent little or no time as satellites of other host ($\tacc\approx\tinfall\approx\tcent\approx\tsat$).
-The time of maximal subhalo mass is also highly correlated with these events, most notably with the last time a satellite was labelled a central.
+The time of maximum subhalo mass is also highly correlated with these events, most notably with the last time a satellite was labelled a central.
 This is expected since, no matter the details, after this time a galaxy is or has been under the influence of a larger host and can therefore be subject to mass loss processes.